Doubly commuting mixed invariant subspaces in the polydisc

 \newsection{Introduction}

-The celebrated Beurling theorem (see \cite{B}) says about the structure of shift invariant subspaces in the Hardy space $H^2(\D)$ over the unit disc: A non-zero closed subspace $\cls$ of $H^2(\D)$ is invariant for $M_z$ if and only if there exists an inner function $\theta \in H^\infty(\D)$ such that
+The celebrated Beurling theorem (see \cite{B}) gives the structure of shift invariant subspaces in the Hardy space $H^2(\D)$ over the unit disc: A non-zero closed subspace $\cls$ of $H^2(\D)$ is invariant for $M_z$ if and only if there exists an inner function $\theta \in H^\infty(\D)$ such that

 In particular, we can represent $\cls$ as